zazathomas/Docker-Image-Signing/README.md

 `terraform apply`

-The kyverno resources have now been applied to the cluster.
+The kyverno resources have now been deployed to the cluster.
 ![alt text](assets/image.png)

 ### Generate cosign key pair